Sean Mathias: Film director

 Although his focus is on theatre direction, Mathias is also known as a film director because of his first feature film, Bent, based on the play that propelled him to success.
 Released in 1997, it starred Clive Owen alongside McKellen, Mick Jagger, Rupert Graves, Jude Law and Lothaire Bluteau.
 It won the Prix de la Jeunesse at the Cannes film festival.

 Mathias has been planning to direct a new film set in South Africa and titled The Colossus, which he has adapted from the Ann Harries novel Manly Pursuits.
 Actors lined up for roles have included Rachel Weisz, Susan Sarandon, Colin Firth and Ian McKellen.
 As of 2010, this film project was still in its pre-production stage.

 Mathias, as of 2014, is also set to direct the film Somewhat Dead, a horror- adventure- comedy film set in present-day England with a high profile cast.

 Personal life

 Mathias was in a relationship with actor Ian McKellen from 1978 to 1988.
 He married his partner Paul de Lange in South Africa in 2007.

-Mathias is the co-owner of The Grapes, Limehouse with Ian McKellen and Evgeny Lebedev.
+Mathias is the co-owner of "The Grapes" with Ian McKellen and Evgeny Lebedev.